kiwicarolin/kiwicarolin.github.io/portfolio.md

 ***

 ### ShopTrotter: Loyalty Program for Shopping Malls
-_Tools: Unity, Mapbox and QGis [Design and contributing developer]_

 ShopTrotter was the winning pitch at the Retail Game Changer Challenge 2019, a competition targeted at creating a mobile solution that would entice visitors to dwell longer.
-This resulted in $25 000 AUD towards the foundation of our startup Nisus Development Pty.
+This resulted in $25 000 AUD to kickstart Nisus Development Pty Ltd.

 ![Main screen of ShopTrotter](/assets/img/Main.jpg)